kimachesita/AnSims/README.md

 # AnSims
-A simple program demonstrating Java Threads and OOP Concept
+A simple program demonstrating Java Threads and OOP Concepts